-interface interface-id Valid onal) Restart the protocol migration process on the specified interface. interfaces include physical network node interfaces (NNIs), VLANs, ort channels.
+Syntax Description interface interface-id (Optional) Restart the protocol migration process on the specified interface.
+Valid interfaces include physical network node interfaces (NNIs), VLANs, and port channels.
 The VLAN range is 1 to 4094.
-The port-channel range 48.
-Note Spanning Tree Protocol (STP) is not supported on user network interfaces (UNIs).
+The port-channel range is 1 to 48.
+Spanning Tree Protocol (STP) is not supported on user network interfaces (UNIs).
 Though visible in the command-line help, the command has no effect on UNIs.